 Proteomic Analysis of CYP3A4 Apoprotein after Exposure to ICT.
 Inactivation of CYP3A4 by ICT (50 μM) was performed as described above.
-The resulting inactivated recombinant CYP3A4 was dialyzed (molecular weight cutoff: 3500 Da) at 4°C in PBS buffer (1 L, 100 mM, pH 7.4) for 6 hours (2 hours three times).
+The resulting inactivated recombinant CYP3A4 was dialyzed (MWCO: 3,500 Da) at 4 °C in PBS buffer (1 L, 100 mM, pH 7.4) for 6 h (2 h × 3).
 Protein contents were assessed by a BCA protein assay kit.
-The protein samples were separated on SDS-PAGE (15%) according to the general procedure.
-After 1 hour of discoloring and rehydrating at 60°C in a 50 mM ammonium bicarbonate solution containing 10 mM DTT, the gel responsible for CYP3A4 was sliced and discolored with 50% acetonitrile in a 50 mM NH4HCO3 solution for approximately 30 minutes to make sure that the micelles were colorless.
-The resulting micelles were placed in 100 μl acetonitrile and allowed to stand at 25°C for 30 minutes.
-The resulting aggregated micelles were mixed with 10 mM DTT dissolved in a 50 mM NH4HCO3 solution (100 μl) and stirred at 56°C for 1 hour.
-The resultant incubation was mixed with 50 mM iodoacetamide dissolved in 50 mM $\rm NH_4HCO_3$ (100 $\mu l)$ and was allowed to stand at $\rm 25^\circ C$ in the dark for 60 minutes.
-The resultant micelles were placed in 100 μl acetonitrile, allowed to stand for 30 minutes, and incubated with trypsin (15 ng/μl) in 50 mM NH4HCO3 or chymotrypsin (25 ng/μl) in 10 μl Tris-HCl (pH 8.0, 100 mM) digestion solution at 37°C for 16 hours.
-The resultant micelles were mixed with 50% acetonitrile in water (100 μl) containing 5% TFA, placed at 37°C for 1 hour for peptide extraction, and lyophilized to near dryness, followed by mixing with 10 μl 0.1% formic acid and LC-MS/MS analysis.
-Sample analyses were conducted on a Q Exactive Hybrid Quadrupole-Orbitrap Mass Spectrometer (Thermo Fisher Scientific, San Jose, CA) interfaced with an Ultimate 3000 Nanoflow UPLC System (ThermoFisher Scientific).
-Analyte separation was achieved on a ReproSil-Pur $C{18}\text{-}AQ$ resin column (1.9 $\mu\text{m},$ 150 μm \times 15 cm, 100 Å) provided by Dr. Maisch (Ammerbuch, Germany).
-The column was eluted with water and acetonitrile, which contained 0.1% formic acid.
+The protein samples were separated on SDS-PAGE (15%), according to the general procedure.
+After 1 h discoloring and rehydrating at 60 °C in a 50 mM ammonium bicarbonate solution containing 10 mM DTT, the gel responsible for CYP3A4 was sliced and discolored with 50% acetonitrile in a 50 mM NH4HCO3 solution for approximately 30 min to make sure micelles colorless.
+The resulting micelles were placed in 100 μL acetonitrile and allowed to stand at 25 °C for 30 min.
+The resulting aggregated micelles were mixed with 10 mM DTT dissolved in a 50 mM NH4HCO3 solution (100 μL) and stirred at 56 °C for 1 h.
+The resultant incubation was mixed with 50 mM iodoacetamide dissolved in 50 mM NH4HCO3 (100 μL) and was allowed to stand at 25 °C in dark for 60 min.
+The resultant micelles were placed in 100 μL acetonitrile, allowed to stand for 30 min, and incubated with trypsin (15 ng/μL) in 50 mM NH4HCO3 or chymotrypsin (25 ng/μL) in 10 μL Tris-HCl (pH 8.0, 100 mM) digestion solution at 37 °C for 16 h.
+The resultant micelles were mixed with 50% acetonitrile in water (100 μL) containing 5% TFA, placed at 37 °C for 1 h for peptide extraction, and lyophilized to near dryness, followed by mixing with 10 μL 0.1% formic acid and LC-MS/MS analysis. analyses were conducted on a Q Exactive Hybrid Quadrupole-Orbitrap Mass Spectrometer (Thermo Fisher Scientific, San Jose, CA) interfaced with an Ultimate 3000 Nanoflow UPLC System (ThermoFisher Scientific, San Jose, CA).
+Analyte separation was achieved on a ReproSil-Pur $C{18}$ -AQ resin column (1.9 $\mu m$ , 150 $\mu m \times$ 15 cm, 100 Å) provided by Dr. Maisch (Ammerbuch, Germany).
+The column was eluted with water and acetonitrile which contain 0.1% formic acid.
 The gradient protocol for eluting of the peptides is shown in Supplemental Table 5.
-The analysis of raw MS files and target protein identification were achieved via searching a target protein database by MaxQuant (version 1.6.2.10).
+The analysis of raw MS files and target protein identification were achieved via searching target protein database by accessing to Maxquant (1.6.2.10).

 Statistical Analysis.
-All of the data reported represent means \pm S.D.
+All of the data reported represent the mean $\pm$ standard deviation (SD).
 All quantitative experiments were independently repeated three times, and the results were averaged.